cleeb94/DigHum/_posts/2019-11-11-webscraping.md

 12. Comparing the link that appears while hovering with the links extracted and saved in the file *practice3.txt*

-13. Using Regular Expressions to edit the url-sources in the file *practice3.txt* accordingly to point 12:
+13. Using Regular Expressions to edit the url-sources in the file *practice3.txt* accordingly to point 12.
+Replacing

-Replace
 ```
 text\?
 ```